rahulguggilam/Best-websites-a-programmer-should-visit/README.md

 - [Paysa](https://www.paysa.com) : Paysa helps you in finding new and interesting jobs according to your wish.
 - [SimplyHired](https://www.simplyhired.com) : Simply Hired is a free job search engine (and mobile app) that takes the hassle out of getting hired and provides you with all the information you need to make a sound career move.
 - [SwissDev Jobs](https://swissdevjobs.ch) : Tech job board for Software Engineers that want to work in Switzerland.
+- [Seeing Theory](https://seeing-theory.brown.edu/) : If you want to learn more about statistics.
 - [Undercover Recruiter](https://theundercoverrecruiter.com) : Become Recruiter,
   Candidate or Employer.
 You can get your job easily here.
 - [Who is Hiring](https://whoishiring.io) : An awesome resource for searching,